wasiahmad/ACE05-Processor/README.md

 In step1, we segment the raw document files (with `.sgm` extension, e.g., `bn/adj/NTV20001002.1530.0917.sgm`) into sentences and extract the entity, relations and event information from the raw files (with `.apf.xml` extension, e.g., `bn/adj/NTV20001002.1530.0917.apf.xml`).
 The outputs will be stored in `.conllu` and `v1.json` files.

-Once the step1 is finished, we will see a summary of the extracted entities, relations and events as follows.
+Once the step1 is finished, we will see a summary of the extracted entities, relations, and events as follows.

 ```
 ******************** English ********************